 - Antlerless mitigation permits (not directly issued to a landowner)

 If you purchase an antlerless elk control permit, you will not lose your preference points.

 Private-lands-only antlerless elk permits: This year, the Division will again offer private-lands-only antlerless elk permits.
 These permits are only valid on private lands on select hunting units.
 Do not purchase one of these permits without knowing the laws that regulate hunting on private lands.
 Learn more.

-Big Game Field Regulations Guidebook: All big game field regulations — for both antlered and antlerless animals — are in the 2021 Utah Big Game Field Regulations guidebook.
+Big Game Field Regulations Guidebook: All big game field regulations — for both antlered and antlerless animals — are in the 2022 Utah Big Game Field Regulations Guidebook.
 Printed copies will be available from license agents and Division offices in early June.

 Antlerless harvest reporting